apollographql/apollo/docs/source/guides/faq.md

 > You understand how GraphQL works, and what benefits it offers.
 You are trying to create a proof of concept for your projects or company to test GraphQL's viability in production.

+#### Should I use Node.js for schema development?

+There are GraphQL server tools available for most popular languages, but it is recommended to use [apollo-server](https://www.apollographql.com/server), which is built on top of Node.js.
+Using a node.js server is beneficial, because of its ability to be run nearly anywhere (including the edge), and the wide knowledge of Node.js across development teams.
+Read more about why Node.js is recommended [here](../fundamentals/tips.html#javascript).

 #### How do I wrap existing APIs?

 One of the best things about GraphQL is that it works excellently with existing APIs.
 It's possible to connect any number of existing services to your schema.